After 26 years, TV and film teacher Lance Madzey is moving to Vermont

 “When death is looking at you in the face, that’ll change your perspective; holy smokes,” he said.

-Eventually, he plans to write a book titled "F--- you, Mr. Madzey," after a time when he a student yelled that at him — secretly Madzey laughed at it.
+Eventually, he plans to write a book titled “F—- you, Mr. Madzey,” after a time a student yelled that at him — secretly Madzey laughed at it.

 The next day, the student came into his office and apologized.
 Some 20 years later, the student apologized again via Facebook.